-This document defines a common calling mechanism to be used with the Secure Monitor Call (SMC) and Hypervisor Call (HVC) instructions in both the Armv7 and Armv8 architectures.
+This document defines a common calling mechanism to be used with the Secure Monitor Call (SMC) and Hypervisor Call (HVC) instructions in both the Armv7, Armv8, and Armv9 architectures.

-The SMC instruction is used to generate a synchronous exception that is handled by Secure Monitor code running in EL3.
+The SMC instruction is used to generate a synchronous exception that is handled by the EL3 Monitor, or trapped and handled by EL2 Software.
 Arguments and return values are passed in registers.
-After being handled by the Secure Monitor, calls that result from the instructions can be passed on to a Trusted OS or some other entity in the Secure software stack.
+After being handled by the EL3 Monitor, calls that result from the instructions can be passed to a target software component that may reside in a Security state [2.] distinct from the caller.

-The HVC instruction is used to generate a synchronous exception that is handled by a hypervisor running in EL2.
+The HVC instruction is used to generate a synchronous exception that is handled by the EL2 Software.

 Arguments and return values are passed in registers.
-Hypervisors can also trap SMC calls that are made by guest operating systems (at EL1), which allows the calls to be emulated, passed through, or denied as appropriate.
+EL2 Software can also trap SMC calls that are made by EL1 Software, which allows the calls to be emulated, passed through, or denied as appropriate.